PawseySC/using-nimbus/_episodes/06-launch-an-instance.md

 You will note that there are other images you can select.
 Some of these are visible, but not intended for individual user deployment (the Hadoop or Spark images).
 We do support the Ubuntu LTS 16.04 and Centos 7 image for you to run VMs.

-If you need a specific flavour of Linux that we do not offer you should know that it is possible to import external images.
+If you need a specific flavour of Linux and you find that it is not listed you do have another option; it is possible to import external images, but our support for you in this instance will be very limited.

 ![Launch Source]({{ page.root }}/fig/Lauch_source.png)

 ## 3. Select a flavour